tonykung06/git-commands/README.md

 - `cat ~/.gitconfig`
 - `git config --list`
 - `touch .gitignore`
-- `git rm --cached` to untrack files by looking at the latest .gitignore config
+- `git rm --cached <file>` to untrack files (the file remains in the local file system) by looking at the latest .gitignore config
+- `git rm <file>` to untrack files & remove it from the file system
 - `cd ~ && touch .gitignore_global && subl .gitignore_global`
 - `git config --global core.exclude ~/.gitignore_global`